Book Now

 • Get to see breathtaking mountain landscapes throughout the trek

 One thing that makes Everest panorama trekking the best in the Khumbu region is the itinerary and the experience you get in a short time.
-Below are the reasons that make Everest view touring a perfect package for a quick getaway.
+Below are the attractions that make Everest Panorama trek a perfect package for a quick getaway.

 Get to know a lot about Nepal’s history and culture

-Our Everest panorama trekking itinerary has two leisure days that will give you much time to visit the significant historical sites in Kathmandu Valley.
-Our licensed guide guides the sightseeing tour, so you do not have to worry about asking for info regarding the monuments around the sites.
+The Everest panorama trekking itinerary has two days in Kathmandu, which will give you much time to visit the significant historical sites in Kathmandu Valley.
+Our licensed guide guides the sightseeing tour, so you do not have to worry about asking for information regarding the monuments around the sites.

 Short trek in the Everest region